 Aimée and copyrights

-Recently, the US Copyright Office (USCO) ruled that an ‘AI’ (Artificial Intelligence) cannot claim copyrights itself.
+Recently, the US Copyright Office (USCO) ruled that an ‘AI’ cannot claim copyrights itself.
 Stephen Thaler claimed this on behalf of his ‘Creativity Machine’.
 This AI had created a series of artworks based on machine learning.
 Mind you, it was the AI who claimed the copyright in this case, not the creator of the AI itself.
 The USCO ruled that the Creativity Machine could not claim copyrights on the images produced because the AI lacks one important element, namely being ‘human’.
 In other words, only real people can own copyrights.

 What applies to pictures also applies to music.
 Aimée herself cannot claim any copyrights on the music she produces.
 There’s good news for YouCompose users: Aimée doesn’t claim it either.